chandana-palukuri/ApproachableGeek/Readme.md

 # ApproachableGeek

-This profile page for an that has funtionalities to update name, email, phone number, and bio.
+This is a profile page for an app that has functionalities to update name, email, phone number, and bio.
 It makes sure the phone number and email are in the right format.

 ### Time Spent: 3 hr